stellar/django-polaris/docs/sep6_and_sep24/index.rst

         sep6_enabled=True
     )

-See the `Asset </models/index>` documentation for more information on the fields used.
+See the :doc:`Asset </models/index>` documentation for more information on the fields used.

 SEP-24 Configuration